-The After-Action Review, a form of debriefing, is a known way to learn as a team and improve performance.
-But what happens when the whole team is remote, and business realities change daily?
-It’s time for an AAR upgrade.
+The After-Action Review, a form of debriefing, is a known way for continuos improvement.
+But what happens when the whole team works remotely, and business realities change daily?
+It's time to get started with continuous Improvement processes with the #1 platform.

 When your team is coming up against a challenging time, process, or milestone, it is critical to practice learning routines that position you for continuous improvement.
 If you’re not set up with tools to help you constantly learn and adjust, you won’t be prepared to face what lies ahead.
 There are many continuous improvement tools at your disposal, but one in particular helps take stock of an event or project after the fact, reflect on what happened, and—most importantly—use that reflection to move forward: the debrief, known to some as the after-action review (AAR).